hitime1234/minecraftservercreator/README.md

 this is a python script for windows that will make a minecraft server and can launch it.

 # requirements
-windows 7 and up

-python 3 at the moment not compiled into a small one click executable.

-internet connection

-java
+python 3 (Use pyinstaller release build to avoid needing to install python) internet connection - duh

 imports:
 os,